dragonflydb/documentation/docs/command-reference/strings/getex.md

 ## Best Practices

 - Use `GETEX` when you need to read a key's value and update its expiration simultaneously.
-- To optimize storage cleanup, prefer the use of UNIX timestamp options (`EXAT` or `PXAT`) for setting expiration when a precise expiration is required.
+- Choose the options (`EX/PX`, or `EXAT/PXAT`) wisely based on your use case.
+For instance, in a user authentication system utilizing access tokens and refresh tokens, access tokens typically have a fixed, short-lived expiration time.
+Whereas for refresh tokens utilizing the sliding expiration strategy, we may extend the expiration each time it's used.

 ## Common Mistakes